Son, grandsons find human bones in basement ID’d as father missing for decades

 Carroll, a Korean War veteran, had been missing since 1961, authorities said.
 Dorothy Carroll never gave her four children a straight answer about what happened to their father before her death, police said.

-Suffolk County Police said no one, including Dorothy Carroll, ever filed a missing-person report for George Carroll.
+Suffolk County police said no one ever filed a missing-persons report for George Carroll.

 Michael Carroll and his two adults sons excavated the basement of the home on suspicion they might find the remains there.